The power of completely focusing on the task at hand also applies to eating when you are trying to get pregnant.

 - Rely on good-quality fish oil supplementation to obtain the amounts of essential fatty acids your body needs (choose a high DHA:EPA ratio, very important for hormonal production and brain development);

-- Avoid all other foods to which you suspect you are allergic.
+- Avoid all foods to which you suspect you are allergic.

 Harvard University published a study in November 2007, with close to 18,000 participants, which showed that a ‘fertility diet + lifestyle’ improved fertility by 69%!
 So, following these recommendations may well be all you need to make your dream of a healthy baby come true.
 Be diligent and stick to it as if your life depended on it.
-Your optimum fertility does.
+You and your partner’s optimum fertility does!